Kratom & 7-OH

 What to reduce first

-Tapering kratom before switching is not required.
+Tapering kratom or 7-OH before switching is not required.

-Some patients prefer to taper kratom before switching to buprenorphine.
+Some patients prefer to taper kratom or 7-OH before switching to buprenorphine.
 Others switch directly.
 Neither approach is universally better — it depends on your pattern of use and what feels manageable.
 Your physician can help you decide.

 If you use 7-OH extract products, be aware that they tend to produce more dependence than equivalent doses of kratom leaf, and withdrawal may be more intense.
 That is not a reason to avoid treatment — it is a reason to have physician support during the transition.
 7-OH products behave differently than traditional kratom — see hydro 7 (7-OH) kratom.